fronkt/gnome-materials/USAGE.md

 ---

-## Is This a Novel Pipeline?
+## Why?

-Honestly: the components are not novel.
 GNoME, CHGNet, and OPTIMADE all existed before this repo.
 What this provides is:

 1. A unified CLI interface across three different access patterns
 2. Automatic fallback (GNoME endpoint -> MP endpoint if GNoME is down)